- Carousel 7.5.1+

 Creating Carousel users in AD

-On each AD domain, create both a TRMS_Admins and TRMS_Users, Domain Local groups.
+On each AD domain, create both a TRMS_Admins and TRMS_Users, Universal Security Groups.
 Add any users that need to access Carousel to these groups.

 Carousel will not parse sub groups.
 Users need to be added to the above TRMS_ groups individually.